robOcity/ai-course/resources/resources-students.md

 * [Awesome Python](https://github.com/vinta/awesome-python) - A currated list of the best Python packages by topic.

+## Math

+* [Introduction to Probability, Statistics and Random Processes](https://www.probabilitycourse.com/) - Online text for the mathematically inclined student with videos, example problems with clear explanations and diagrams.

 ## Podcasts

 * [Talk Python to Me](https://talkpython.fm/) - Interviews of notable developers and authors in the Python community including those active in the AI and the data science space.